Family Business Burnout: The Work Nobody Sees

 Here's what I see every single time.
 The person carrying everything is also the person most afraid to force the conversation that would stop it.
 Not because they don't know what to say.
 Because they know exactly what it's going to cost when they say it.
 So they don't.
 And the business pays for that decision every single week.

 This doesn't stay at work either.
 You're thinking about it at dinner.
 You're waking up at 3am running through the list.
-The resentment you can't quite name is starting to show up in how you talk to people at home — because the people at home are sometimes the same people making the problem worse at work.
-If you want to know what the signs actually look like before it gets worse, read [Burnout in a Family Business: Signs You're Carrying Too Much].
+The anger you can't quite name is starting to show up in how you talk to people at home — because the people at home are sometimes the same people making the problem worse at work.

 What the Business Looks Like When You're Not Carrying It Alone